Currency:USD $

 • Doran's Bow is ideal for aggressive early trades where attack speed enhances performance and there is a low risk of poke damage.

-Yasuo and Yone benefit significantly from Doran's Bow due to their reliance on attack speed.
-Conversely, champions like Aatrox or Illaoi, who focus more on spells, might forego Doran's Bow entirely.
+Yasuo and Yone are the cleanest fits for Doran's Bow given how much both kits scale on attack speed.
+Champions like Aatrox or Illaoi, who focus more on spells, will keep skipping it.

 Strategic Choice: Doran's Helm vs. Doran's Shield